flobee/spss/docs/README.md

     php readerDemo.php | less
     # or to update tmp file to check for changes:
     php readerDemo.php > data/pspp.sav.printr.txt

-### Upgrade to version 3.*

-Update your composer.json

-    {
-        ...
-        "require": {
-            "flobee/spss": "3.*",
-        },
-        ...
-    }

-Next:

-    composer update flobee/spss

-Dependency Errors?

-If you get dependency errors, you may upgrade other spss dependencies too.
-If so try the following:

-    composer update flobee/spss --with-dependencies

 ## Changelog